durrcommasteven/durrcommasteven.github.io/_posts/2022-11-01-transformer-quantum-states.md

 So far, we've taken $q(x)$ to be the uniform distribution over states.

 What should we set $q(x)$ to in order to minimize the variance?
 Well we can actually compute this using Lagrange multipliers:

 $$
 \mathcal{L} = \sum_{\sigma} q(\sigma)^{-1} |\Psi_\theta(\sigma)|^4 E_{loc}(\sigma)^2 - \langle E_{loc}(\sigma)\rangle_\sigma^2 - \lambda (1 - \sum_{\sigma} q(\sigma))
 $$

+Above, in the lagrangian, we have the expression for the variance of our estimate when we sample from $q(\sigma)$, followed by an expression forcing $q(\sigma)$ to be normalized.

-Set the functional derivative w.r.t. to $q(\sigma)$ to zero, and find
+To find the distribution which minimizes the variance of an energy estimate, set the functional derivative w.r.t. to $q(\sigma)$ to zero, and find

 $$
 0 = -q(\sigma)^{-2} | \Psi_\theta(\sigma)|^4 E_{loc}(\sigma)^2 + \lambda